cyberark/conjur/README.md

 Use Ctrl-C to stop
 ```

-The `possum server` script performs the following:
+The `conjurd server` script performs the following:

 * Wait for the database to be available
 * Create and/or upgrade the database schema according to the `db/migrate` directory